 Discussion

-Fear of discomfort during insertion is one of the primary reasons for women's limited use of intrauterine contraceptive devices (IUCDs) [6].
+Fear of discomfort during insertion is among the primary causes for women's limited use of intrauterine contraceptive devices (IUCDs) [6].

-The insertion of the speculum, tenaculum traction on the cervix, sounding of the uterus, passage of the insertion tube through the cervix, and insertion of the instrument into the uterine cavity are all linked with discomfort [7].
+The insertion of the speculum, tenaculum uterus sounding, traction on the cervix, insertion tube passage throughout the cervix, and instrument insertion into the uterine cavity are all linked with discomfort [7].

 Misoprostol, a synthetic prostaglandin estrone analogue, has been used to aid cervical softening before minimally invasive gynecological procedures like hysteroscopy [8].

-This double blind randomized controlled clinical trial was conducted at Ain Shams University Maternity Hospital to evaluate and compare the efficacy and safety of misoprostol 200 mcg plus placebo vs. 400 mcg administered vaginally prior to IUCD insertion in regard to the success and ease of insertion procedure among parous women beside the rate of occurrence of adverse effects.
+A clinical trial was conducted at Ain Shams University Maternity Hospital, employing a double-blind randomized controlled design to appraise and compare the effectiveness and safety of the vaginal administration of misoprostol 200 mcg plus placebo vs. 400 mcg before IUCD inserting regarding the successful and effortlessness inserting procedure among parous women besides the incidence of adverse effects.
 One hundred parous women previously delivered by cesarean section were randomized into 2 equal groups; group (1): 50 women received misoprostol 400 mcg (2 tablets) vaginally 3 hours prior to IUCD insertion and group (2): 50 women received misoprostol 200 mcg plus placebo vaginally 3 hours prior to IUCD insertion (the placebo tablet has the same color, size and shape of tab of misoprostol).

 Regarding baseline patient’s characteristics (Age, BMI, parity, previous miscarriages, previous CS, previous use of contraceptives and previous insertion of IUD):

 Edelman et al. [9] agreed with the present data and stated that there were no statistically significant differences in baseline characteristics as age, BMI, history of pregnancies and abortions between the two study groups.
-They examined the effects of prophylactic misoprostol prior to intrauterine device (IUD) placement in nulliparous women.
-A total of 40 nulliparous, reproductive- aged women desiring an IUD for contraception were randomized to receive 400 mcg of buccal misoprostol or placebo 90 min prior to IUD insertion.
+The study investigated the impact of administering prophylactic misoprostol before IUD placing in women who have not given birth.
+Forty nulliparous women of reproductive age and wished to use an IUD for contraception were included in this study.
+They were randomly assigned to receive either 400 mcg of buccal misoprostol or a placebo 90 minutes before the insertion of the IUD.

 Scavuzzi et al. [13] disagreed with the present data and stated that significant differences were found between the groups for all the immediate end points evaluated, with less difficulty in inserting the IUD and less risk of cervical dilatation ≤4 mm when misoprostol was used prior to insertion that was due to current study didn’t include placebo group.